Ichimonji10/elts/README.rst

 static
 ------

-Django can collect static files such as CSS files into a single, central location for you.
-A webserver can then do what it's good at (serving static files), and django can do what it's good at (generating dynamic content).
-Run the ``django-admin.py collectstatic`` command to collect files into the ``static`` folder.
+The ``static`` folder contains static resources, such as CSS documents or PNG images.
+Use the ``collectstatic`` command to populate this directory.
+The collectstatic command is described in the `Application`_ section.

+Django is good at generating dynamic content, such as HTML documents.
+However, it is not good at serving up static files, such as CSS docments or SVG images.
+That's the job of a web server, and a web server should serve up resources from this directory.

 The contents of this folder should *not* be version controlled.

 configs
 -------